xander1421/own-cv-blog-site/src/content/blog/anatomy-of-a-developer-recruitment-scam.md

 ---
 title: "Anatomy of a Developer Recruitment Scam: A Technical Forensic Analysis"
 date: "2025-10-23"
-description: "How I forensically analyzed a malicious 'demo app' recruitment scam targeting developers, uncovered crypto wallet harvesting code, and nearly compromised my system—plus a defensive playbook for safely analyzing suspicious code"
+description: "How I forensically analyzed a malicious 'demo app' recruitment scam targeting developers, uncovered crypto wallet harvesting code before it could compromise my system—plus a defensive playbook for safely analyzing suspicious code"
 tags: ["Security", "Forensics", "Social Engineering", "DevOps"]
 image: "./anatomy-of-a-developer-recruitment-scam.webp"
 ---

 I write about building secure systems—implementing the Signal Protocol, designing production AWS infrastructure, architecting encrypted applications.
 But today, I'm writing about the other side: **how attackers target the people who build those systems**.

-A few days ago, I encountered a sophisticated recruitment scam that nearly compromised my machine.
-Here's the technical forensic analysis of what happened, how the attack works, and how you can protect yourself.
+A few days ago, I encountered a sophisticated recruitment scam that I immediately identified through systematic security analysis.
+Here's the technical forensic breakdown of the attack methodology and defensive strategies.

 **Update**: While writing this post, I received **another** recruitment scam attempt on LinkedIn—this time I caught it before they sent the malicious repo.
 I've included the real conversation below to show these attacks are active **right now**.